Great Arrival Hosta

 Other Names: Plantain Lily, Funkia

 Great Arrival Hosta features dainty spikes of white tubular flowers rising above the foliage from early to mid summer.
-Its attractive large textured oval leaves remain green in color with showy gold variegation throughout the season.
+Its attractive large textured oval leaves remain bluish-green in color with showy gold variegation throughout the season.

 Great Arrival Hosta is a dense herbaceous perennial with tall flower stalks held atop a low mound of foliage.
 Its relatively coarse texture can be used to stand it apart from other garden plants with finer foliage.